 Contact the maintainers: NMRProcFlow Team

 NMRProcFlow has been developed to meet some expert needs.
 Although a non-expert user can use it, basic skills in NMR spectra processing is nevertheless required to take full advantage of its possibilities.
 Given that NMRProcFlow will do what you ask it to do, no matter if this is coherent or absurd, we think it is unfortunately not a software that can fill such a lack, but indeed an appropriate training (Weber et al 2015).
-This is why we are thinking about training courses for the year 2017 on the theme "Using NMRProcFlow to analyze 1H-NMR metabolomic data", covering data handling/processing applied to both targeted and untargeted approaches.

 It should be noted that the online version of NMRProcFlow is not dedicated to intensive use and therefore is not suitable for a workshop with more than 10 simultaneous sessions.
 Also, we highly recommend the local installation of the application.
 For those who would like to organize training sessions or workshops where NMRProcFlow would be used as a support tool, please, contact the NMRProcFlow Team to see which strategy would be best suited.